crosswalk-project/crosswalk-website/documentation/10-Tizen_IVI_extensions.md

       // response == 'You said: hello'
     });

-The native part of extension is implemented in C. It is trivial and could easily be implemented using pure JavaScript.
-However, the aim is to reduce the complexity of the extension so you can focus on code structure and workflow.
+The native part of extension is implemented in C. Note that it is trivial and could easily be implemented using pure JavaScript.
+However, the aim is to reduce the complexity of the extension to focus on code structure and workflow.

 The C code which corresponds to the JavaScript API above looks like this: